igoravl/TfsCmdlets/docs/cmdlets/Team/Board/Get-TfsTeamBoard.md

     Team:
       type: "object"
 parameters:
-  - name: "Backlog"
+  - name: "Board"
-    description: "Specifies one or more backlog level configurations to be returned.
-Valid values are the name (e.g. \"Stories\") or the ID (e.g. \"Microsoft.RequirementCategory\") of the backlog level to return.
-Wilcards are supported.
-When omitted, returns all backlogs levels of the given team."
+    description: "Specifies the board name.
+Wildcards are supported.
+When omitted, returns all boards in the given team."
     globbing: false
     position: 0
     type: "object"
     aliases: [ Name ]
     defaultValue: "*"
   - name: "Name"
-    description: "Specifies one or more backlog level configurations to be returned.
-Valid values are the name (e.g. \"Stories\") or the ID (e.g. \"Microsoft.RequirementCategory\") of the backlog level to return.
-Wilcards are supported.
-When omitted, returns all backlogs levels of the given team.This is an alias of the Backlog parameter."
+    description: "Specifies the board name.
+Wildcards are supported.
+When omitted, returns all boards in the given team.This is an alias of the Board parameter."
     globbing: false
     position: 0
     type: "object"